-Many 19th- and early 20th-century artists were fascinated by landscapes of the Southern Alps and the West Coast, although painting often meant enduring sandfly bites and a damp climate.
-In particular, Petrus van der Velden made many visits to the Ōtira area, and painted more than 20 artworks of the striking river scenery.
+Many 19th- and early 20th-century artists were fascinated by the landscapes of the Southern Alps and the West Coast, although painting often meant enduring sandfly bites and a damp climate.
+Petrus van der Velden visited the Ōtira area many times, and made more than 20 paintings of the striking river scenery.

 Among many photographers who have specialised in West Coast landscape and the bush, Andris Apse and Craig Potton are noteworthy.

 Film-maker Gaylene Preston and cinematographer Alun Bollinger both have West Coast roots.

 The West Coast’s good-quality kaolin clays have been used in pottery, both locally and outside the region.
 There are a number of pottery workshops, the most long-standing being Hector Pottery, north of Westport, which produces ware reflecting the colour and textures of the West Coast landscape.